loueque/Properties/README.md

 int:SetValue() --> Sets a value for a particular instance-property int:GetValue() --> Gets a value.

---> Extras:
-int:GetDebuggingProps() --> Returns a table of debuggers, that aren't instances. int:Remove(int, b) --> Removes a instance from being printed. :man_shrugging:

 --> Removed:
 int:GetIntProps() --> Older version of :GetProperties(), didn't use tables whatsoever
 ```